pachyderm/docs/content/latest/how-tos/basic-data-operations/removing-data-from-pachyderm.md

 seriesPart:
 ---

-If *bad* data was committed into a Pachyderm input repository, you might need to delete a commit or surgically delete files from your history.
+If *bad* data was committed into a MLDM input repository, you might need to delete a commit or surgically delete files from your history.
 Depending on whether or not the bad data is in the HEAD commit of the branch, you can perform one of the following actions: